Eidoo (EDO) Market Capitalization Tops $43.06 Million

-Eidoo (CURRENCY:EDO) traded flat against the dollar during the 24 hour period ending at 21:00 PM E.T. on March 6th.
-Eidoo has a market capitalization of $43.06 million and $597,644.00 worth of Eidoo was traded on exchanges in the last day.
-One Eidoo coin can currently be bought for $0.75 or 0.00007978 BTC on major exchanges.
-During the last seven days, Eidoo has traded flat against the dollar.
+Eidoo (CURRENCY:EDO) traded flat against the dollar during the 24 hour period ending at 20:00 PM E.T. on March 8th.
+In the last week, Eidoo has traded flat against the dollar.
+Eidoo has a total market capitalization of $43.06 million and approximately $597,644.00 worth of Eidoo was traded on exchanges in the last day.
+One Eidoo coin can currently be purchased for $0.75 or 0.00007978 BTC on popular cryptocurrency exchanges.

 - Polygon (MATIC) traded 1% higher against the dollar and now trades at $1.65 or 0.00004286 BTC.